seafile-data/seafile-manual/config/seahub_settings_py.md

 # Enable or disable user to clean trash (default is True)
 # Since version 6.3.6
 ENABLE_USER_CLEAN_TRASH = True

+# Add a report abuse button on download links. (since version 7.1.0)
+# Users can report abuse on the share link page, fill in the report type, contact information, and description.
+# Default is false.
+ENABLE_SHARE_LINK_REPORT_ABUSE = True

 ```

 Options for online file preview: